 Communication in automation in vertical domains follows certain communication patterns.
 The most well-known is periodic deterministic communication, others are a-periodic deterministic communication and non-deterministic communication.

 For more information about cyber-physical control applications in specific vertical domains, see clauses D.1 to D.4.

-Communication for cyber-physical control applications supports operation in various vertical domains, for instance industrial automation and energy automation.
+Communication for cyber-physical control applications supports operation in various vertical domains, for instance industrial automation and Smart Grid.

+Smart Grid is a term that refers to enhanced cyber-physical control of electrical grids and to related application.
+Smart Grid operation can cover power generation, transmission, distribution, and consumption, which may require high communication service availability and communication service reliability, and in some cases a low end-to-end latency with more accurate clock synchronization.
+5G system functionalities can be used for Smart Grid control, monitoring, availability assurance, service security, isolation and etc.

 6.28.2 Requirements

+6.28.2.1 General